 What to Do When Your PSAT Scores Come In

 Have you gotten your PSAT scores back?
-Scores from the October 2018 PSAT will be released for different days, depending on the area of the country.
-Texas and Arizona students should get their scores on December 10, while Florida students will get their scores on December 11.
+Scores from the October 2019 PSAT will be released on different days, depending on the area of the country.
+Texas students should get their scores on December 11, while Florida students will get their scores on December 9.

 No matter what your scores are, now is not the time to gloat, panic, or feel indifferent.
 Your scores can give you an insight into potential SAT scores and provide you with a roadmap of where you need to go from here as you look toward SAT prep.
 But before getting into that, look at what your PSAT score means.